Flatwoods plum

 Propagation: Seed (must be stratified)

-Garden tips: Unlike Chickasaw plum, Flatwoods plum typically does not sucker or form thickets, making it a suitable as specimen or accent plant.
+Garden tips: Unlike Chickasaw plum, Flatwoods plum typically does not sucker or form thickets, making it suitable as a specimen or accent plant.
 However, the two species can hybridize.
 Flatwoods plum does best in moist soils with afternoon shade, but is tolerant of drier soils and sun.